syncfusion-content/ej2-grid-docs/ej2-javascript/grid/grouping/grouping.md

 ## Reordering on grouped columns

-The Syncfusion Angular Grid allows you to easily reorder the grouped columns by dragging and dropping the grouped header cells in the group drag area.
+The Syncfusion ##Platform_Name## Grid allows you to easily reorder the grouped columns by dragging and dropping the grouped header cells in the group drag area.
 By changing the order of the grouped columns, the corresponding changes are automatically reflected in the grouping hierarchy of the grid.
 The grid dynamically adjusts the grouping based on the reordered columns in the group drag area.
 Additionally, you can also drop new columns into specific positions within the group drag area.

 To enable this feature, you have to set the [groupSettings.allowReordering](../../api/grid/groupSettings/#allowReordering) property as **true**.
 This is demonstrated in the sample below.